-- 1. Class Participation (10%): Repeated exposure to the classroom environment and the ongoing input of the professor and other students in the class is vital to the purpose of the course.
-Perfect class participation results from perfect attendance. - 2.
-Collaborative Group Activities (10%): Students will break into small groups during class sessions and complete a short collaborative activity. - 3.
+- Pre-course and Post-course Assessment: A short survey is administered at the beginning and end of the semester to assist the college in assessing the effectiveness of this course.
+Though these surveys are not calculated into the course grade, students must complete the first survey before the first day of the course and the second survey by the last day of the course in order to pass the course. - Class Participation (10%): Repeated exposure to the classroom environment and the ongoing input of the professor and other students in the class is vital to the purpose of the course.
+Perfect class participation results from perfect attendance. - 3.
+Collaborative Group Activities (10%): Students will break into small groups during class sessions and complete a short collaborative activity. - 4.
 Reading (10%): Reading must be completed and reported prior to the class sessions as indicated on the Course Calendar in this syllabus.
-The percent of the assigned reading for the week that has been completed will be reported on Canvas by Tuesday and Thursday afternoons (3:15 pm) preceding the class sessions in which it is due.
-There is no credit for reading that is not completed and reported by the deadline. - 4.
+The percent of the assigned reading for the week that has been completed will be reported on Canvas by Monday and Wednesday mornings (9:30 am) preceding the class sessions in which it is due.
+There is no credit for reading that is not completed and reported by the deadline. - 5.
 Colossians (35%): Students will interact with the book of Colossians throughout the semester.
-This interaction will be reported weekly in class. - In the second week of class (August 25th) students will report whether they have read aloud the book of Colossians in four different translations and will indicate the translation they have chosen for memorization.
+This interaction will be reported weekly in class. - In the second week of class (August 23rd) students will report whether they have read aloud the book of Colossians in four different translations and will indicate the translation they have chosen for memorization.
 This will count as one quiz score.
-Preapproved versions include KJV, NKJV, NASB, NIV, HCSB, ESV, RSV, NRSV.
+Preapproved versions include KJV, NKJV, NASB, NIV, HCSB, CSB, ESV, RSV, NRSV.
 Other translations require the approval of Dr. Graham before the second week of class. - At the beginning of the third through thirteenth class sessions, students will be given a written quiz.
 They will have fifteen (15) minutes to complete the quiz.
-On each quiz they will: - ... indicate whether they have read aloud the whole book of Colossians at least once in that week. - ... indicate whether they have read aloud daily the chapter from Colossians from which the memory verses are taken that week. - ... write the verses from Colossians from memory as listed on the schedule below. - ... define common words found in the memorized section. - On the final day of the course, December 10th, students will write or recite Colossians 1:1-3:17.
+On each quiz they will: - ... indicate whether they have read aloud the whole book of Colossians at least once in that week. - ... indicate whether they have read aloud daily the chapter from Colossians from which the memory verses are taken that week. - $\ldots$ write the verses from Colossians from memory as listed on the schedule below. - ... define common words found in the memorized section. - On the final day of the course, December 10th, students will write or recite Colossians 1:1-3:17.
 This will count for four quizzes. - Quizzes may not be made up after the class session in which they are administered to the class.
 Students who know in advance that they will be missing a specific class session may arrange to take that quiz prior to the period in which that quiz will be administered.
-The lowest quiz grade (not including the cumulative test) of the semester will be dropped. - 5.
-Writing (35%): Students will submit a total of six (6) Papers:
+The lowest quiz grade (not including the cumulative test) of the semester will be dropped. - 6.
+Writing (35%; cannot pass course without submitting Papers 1, 5, and 6): Students will submit a total of six (6) Papers: